alanreidt/range-slider-component/modules/slider/README.md

 *restrictions*: value from `1` to `Range (Max − Min values)` (`1 <= value <= Range`) is allowed.

 ##### Auto correction
 The value is always corrected to accordance with `boundaries` option.
-The division of `boundaries` difference by `step` should have no remainder, else it will be assigned to the closest possible one.
+The division of `boundaries` difference by `step` should have no remainder, otherwise it will be assigned to the closest possible one.

 #### orientation
 ##### API setOptions
-`orientation` option is closed for *update*, as this operation requires repaint of a web-page.
+`orientation` option is closed for an *update*, as this operation requires repaint of a web-page.

 You can accomplish desired result by using *API create method*, instead.

 #### hasTooltips
 ##### API setOptions
-Analogycally to `orientation` option `hasTooltips` option is closed for *update*.
+Analogically to `orientation` option `hasTooltips` option is closed for an *update*.

-Although, it's possible to realize *update* behavior here, I don't see this, as a logical functionality (see below).
+Although, it's possible to realize an *update* behavior here, I don't see this, as a logical functionality (see below).

 You can accomplish desired result by using *API create method*, instead.

 Or you can create the slider with tooltips and then hide them through css, when desire.

 > P.S.
-Functionality will be enhanced in the future, in order to allow to listen to events (as *update*), which will improve the situation.
+Functionality will be enhanced in the future, in order to allow to listen to events (such as an *update*), which will improve the situation.

 ### Architecture